 Emily Soothill

-Prior to joining DPG, Emily worked in the International and Group Claims department of Leigh Day and trained at Herbert Smith Freehills, where she worked in the firm’s London, Tokyo, and Hong Kong offices.
-She has also volunteered with Reprieve, representing indigent clients facing the death penalty in America, the International Organisation of Migration, assisting internally displaced persons following the 2010 earthquake in Haiti, and the International Refugee Rights Initiative in Uganda.
-Emily has an LLM in Public International Law and is a member of the Police Action Lawyers Group.
+Emily has an LLM in Public International Law and she has previously volunteered with Reprieve, representing indigent clients facing the death penalty in America, the International Organisation of Migration, assisting internally displaced persons following the 2010 earthquake in Haiti, and the International Refugee Rights Initiative in Uganda.

 Expertise